dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 As alternative, you can look to install `Noobs` (read, raspbian) to an external hard disk drive.
 Yes, you read it good, install it to another "hard disk" than your SD card.
 With one stone, you will hit 2 targets.
 Using raspberry with an external (powered over USB, instead of a wall plug), you will avoid killing your SD card within a few months.
 But the most "visible" improvement would be visible when seeing that the boot up & co is much faster on an external drive that the SD card.

-## Using the raspberry Model 3 or 4 for the first time
+## Using the Raspberry Model 3 or 4 for the first time

 The first time you want to use the `Raspberry Pi`, you probably need to plug in all cables so that you could configure it.
 Plug in all cables: hdmi, keyboard, mouse, power cable.
 The `Raspberry Pi` will automatically boot once you plugged in the power cable.
 There's no `On` or `Off` button.
 So the power cable is always the cable you want to plug at last.